 In July 2017, after two years of study, Council approved London’s Rapid Transit Master Plan, which gave the green light to a BRT system and defined exactly where the system would run.

 This decision paved the way for planning to begin on the formal Transit Project Assessment Process – a provincially regulated process for large transit initiatives – that includes further consultation with the public and stakeholders.
 Through this process, the project team provides further recommendations for how BRT could look in London, subject to Council approval, and identifies any potential impacts of the project and recommendations for addressing them.

 The report includes all of the supporting studies and background materials – from traffic modeling and records of public consultation to archaeological and environmental studies.
-The report was approved by Council on May 8, 2018, paving the way for the formal Transit Project Assessment Process (TPAP) to begin.

 Other documents that inform the plan include: